 In this page: FDI in Figures | Why You Should Choose to Invest in Norway | Protection of Foreign Investment | Procedures Relative to Foreign Investment | Office Real Estate and Land Ownership | Investment Aid | Investment Opportunities | Sectors Where Investment Opportunities Are Fewer | Finding Assistance For Further Information

 Norway encourages foreign investment and the investment climate is very positive.
-After a slowdown during the global recession, FDI inflows picked up again in 2010, later slowed down in 2011 and again declined in 2012 in the context of the euro zone crisis.
+After peaking in 2011 (19.9b USD), FDI slowed down in the context of the euro zone crisis.
 American and Dutch oil companies (Exxon-Mobil, Texaco, Royal Dutch Shell) have made significant investments in Norway.
 In general, the industries that attract the most FDI are oil, gas, manufacturing, retail, wholesale, and banking.
-Even though Norway has a narrow domestic market, the country possesses several assets such as its geographical location in a fertile region, its favored ties with the United States, a skilled and multilingual population, a modern economy, and rich energy resources
+Even though Norway has a narrow domestic market, the country possesses several assets such as its geographical location in a fertile region, its favored ties with the United States, a skilled and multilingual population, a modern economy, and rich energy resources.

 |Foreign Direct Investment||2010||2011||2012|

 |Potential Index**, Ranking on 177 Economies||-||47||-|

 |Number of Greenfield Investments***||101||120||87|

 |FDI Inwards (in % of GFCF****)||20.4||18.6||12.1|